-We offer our customers extensive aftermarket service and support throughout the lifecycle of the equipment we manufacture as well as equipment we previously manufactured.
-We believe that approximately 3,000 of our products are in use in 32 countries worldwide.
-The service and support that we provide include spare parts, equipment upgrades, and maintenance services.
-We provide varying levels of sales, service and applications support out of our field offices to customers located in 32 countries.
-Revenue generated through our service and support business represented about 61.0%, 46.2% and 51.7% of revenue in 2012, 2011, and 2010, respectively.
+Through our Global Service Solutions business, we offer our customers extensive aftermarket service and support throughout the lifecycle of the equipment we manufacture as well as equipment we previously manufactured.
+We believe that approximately 3,000 of our products are in use in 33 countries worldwide.
+The service and support that we provide includes used tools, spare parts, equipment upgrades, and maintenance services.
+We provide varying levels of sales, service and applications support out of our field offices to customers located in 33 countries.
+Revenue generated through our service and support business represented 43.0%, 59.8% and 61.6% of revenue in 2015, 2014 and 2013, respectively.

-To support our aftermarket business we have several hundred staff members, including sales and marketing personnel, field service engineers, and spare parts and applications engineers, as well as employees located at our manufacturing facilities who work with our customers to provide customer training and documentation, product, process and applications support.
-In 2012, Ulvac Techno, a Japanese company, began providing aftermarket services and support services for our products in Japan.
+To support our aftermarket business, we have approximately 200 staff members, including sales and marketing personnel, field service engineers, and spare parts and applications engineers, as well as employees located at our manufacturing facilities who work with our customers to provide customer training and documentation, product, process and applications support.
+In 2012, Ulvac Techno, an unrelated Japanese company, began providing aftermarket services and support services for our non-implant products in Japan.
+In September 2015, we elected to terminate this agreement with Ulvac Techno, effective March 31, 2016.
+After that date, we will offer aftermarket support in Japan directly to customers.